 How did OurMine gain access to Zuck’s Twitter and Pinterest passwords?
-In 2012, hackers stole the credentials of more than 100 million users from professional social networking platform LinkedIn.
+In 2012, hackers stole the credentials of more than 100 million users from the professional social networking platform LinkedIn.
 Zuckerberg was among the affected users.
-Apparently, as OurMine found out, he had reused the same password his Twitter and Pinterest accounts, and hadn’t changed it since 2012.
+Apparently, as OurMine found out, he had reused the same password his Twitter and Pinterest accounts and hadn’t changed it since 2012.

 Zuckerberg, whom everyone would agree is a tech-savvy person, deserves some serious chiding for making so many obvious mistakes in choosing his passwords and securing his accounts.
 But LinkedIn, Twitter and Pinterest are also to blame for failing to secure the secrets of their users.
 The entire episode highlights the exacerbating problem of password vulnerabilities.

 Here’s everything you need to know about password vulnerabilities and how they affect you as both an organization and a user.

 As computing power becomes increasingly available at affordable prices, attackers find it easier to break into accounts through brute-force methods, such as testing every possible combination in super-rapid succession to find the right password.